External Debt in Hungary

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-On 25 June, the Monetary Council of the Hungarian National Bank (MNB) left the base rate at its current record low of 0.90% and held steady all other existing instruments.
+On 27 August, the Monetary Council of the Hungarian National Bank (MNB) held the base rate at a record low of 0.90% and kept steady all other existing instruments.